aln787/ios-mobile-development-101-cwe-materials/curriculum/01-onboarding/02-tools-policies.md

 ## Required Tools

 - A Mac laptop (*required*) and an iOS device for testing (*optional*).
+- Upgrade your OS to the latest version, if needed.
 - Download and install the latest version of [Xcode](https://developer.apple.com/xcode/).
 - A thirst for knowledge!